THE PURPOSEFUL PANTRY RECOMMENDS...

 Cuisinart Coffee Grinder -I can no longer recommend this machine.
 My old one worked great, but it seems newer versions don't like the fine powder that is created from dehydrated foods and it leaks and makes a mess now.
-I will have to purchase a few new blenders and test them before I can recommend, but this Mr. Coffee grinder is popular with the people in my Dehydrating Tips & Tricks group on Facebook.
+Here is the one I use now, and Mr. Coffee grinder is popular with the people in my Dehydrating Tips & Tricks group on Facebook.

 - Nutri Ninja - grinding on a larger scale than a smaller coffee grinder, but not using a whole blender.

 - Vegetable/Onion Chopper - this device let's me dice, chop and prep veggies for dehdyrating or canning easier and faster than doing it with a knife for large quantities.
 There is a larger bundle with more blades and options, but I prefer this more simplistic unit.